 Miami – I’m back baby!
 I’ve traveled to Miami many times in the past but it’s been awhile since I’ve been back in Miami so I’ve missed this city so much.
 On this trip, I wanted to stay in South Beach so I could do a proper weekend guide to things to do in South Beach with where to eat and where to stay in South Beach.

 South Florida is really hot and humid starting in April to November so pack sunscreen, a sunhat, and an insulated water bottle!

 THINGS TO DO IN SOUTH BEACH

 Miami has the highest concentration of Art Deco buildings in the world with South Beach home to over 800 Art Deco structures.
-You can book a walking tour to learn the history of the buildings.
+You can book a walking tour to learn about the history of the art deco architecture.

 The colorful lifeguard towers on Miami beach make me so happy!
 Make sure you’ve packed water, sunscreen, and a towel before going to Miami Beach.

 Escape from the heat and immerse into a world of lines, dots, and letters at Artechouse.
 Artechouse is a new art museum that’s a virtual playground of four dimensions: X (horizontal), Y (vertical), Z (depth), and T (time) with locations in DC, New York, and Miami.
 The XYZT exhibition will be on display through Labor Day weekend while the installation platform on the second floor is changed out every few months, currently, it features Fractal Journeys.

 736 Collins Ave, Miami Beach, FL, miami.artechouse.com